What is the best way to treat mold sickness?

 Common (though ineffective) ways to treat & diagnose mold illness/exposure

-The treatment pathway outlined by Dr. Shoemaker is complicated.
-And to become a certified Shoemaker practitioner is not an easy endeavor.
+The Shoemaker protocol is complicated.
+And to become a certified Shoemaker practitioner is not easy.
 Thus, the internet is full of many different diagnostic and treatment options for mold.
 Most of which are both ineffective and expensive.

 I’ll give you a list of some of the more common means of testing and treating mold below.
 I’ll share my thoughts and what the evidence suggests for each methodology as well.